jzerbe/jzerbe.github.com/_posts/2015-10-04-my-software-infrastructure-story.md

 service to the climate controlled, secure-access building where all these servers are housed.

 ### virtual private server (VPS)
-I did not get into the dedicate server market, but I did for a time lease a few VPSs.
+I did not get into the dedicated server market, but I did for a time lease a few VPSs.
 Remember when I mentioned adhering to laws of the jurisdiction?
 Certain countries are more _laissez faire_ than others in terms of their computer laws.
-For a time I leased from <http://shinjiru.com/>.
+For a time I leased from <http://shinjiru.com/> (Malaysia based).
 Notice on their Acceptable Use Policy -
 <http://shinjiru.com/legal/acceptable-user-policy.php> - there is no explicit mention of copyrighted content
 violations, while on a Panamanian provider there is - <http://www.ccihosting.com/aup.php>.
+Although, running porn from Malaysia might be risky.

 I will link out to the
 wikipedia entry on this one - <https://en.wikipedia.org/wiki/Virtual_private_server> - the _Virtualization_ section